operatorequals/covertutils/docs/real_covert_channel_pozzo_n_lucky.rst

 So, now the ``covertutils`` project became mature enough to manage a **whole re-write** of the *Pozzo & Lucky* backdoor with **only covertutils dependency** and *pure Python2*.

-Some readers were displeased that I didn't published (while I said that I'd do).
+Some readers were displeased that I didn't publish even later (while I said that I'd do).
 This was a common case where code refactoring took a year...
 It happens.

 **Until now...**